-- The car must have been taken in to the authorized service agent for service three separate times for the same substantial defect; or the vehicle must be out of service for at least 15 cumulative calendar days due to the substantial defect.
+- The car must have been taken in to the authorized service agent for service 3 attempts to repair the same substantial defect.

 If the preceding conditions apply, mail a Motor Vehicle Defect Notification (MVDN) form to the manufacturer (not dealer) of your vehicle.
 The form must be sent by registered or express mail, with return receipt requested.
 This gives the manufacturer one final opportunity to attempt a repair or at least inspect the vehicle.

-If, after 10 days, this final repair attempt or inspection has still not taken place, you are now free to seek arbitration under Florida's Lemon Law.
+If, after 10 days, this final repair attempt or inspection has still not taken place, you are now free to seek arbitration under Florida's lemon law.